WouterJ/mockery/docs/04-PHPUNIT-INTEGRATION.md

 # PHPUnit Integration

-Mockery was designed as a simple to use standalone mock object framework, so its need for integration with any testing framework is entirely optional.
+Mockery was designed as a simple-to-use *standalone* mock object framework, so its need for integration with any testing framework is entirely optional.
 To integrate Mockery, you just need to define a tearDown() method for your tests containing the following (you may use a shorter \Mockery namespace alias):